-The U.S. OCS and State waters off the coasts of Texas, Louisiana, Mississippi, and Alabama3 contain significant quantities of both discovered and undiscovered oil and natural gas resources.
-Section 965(c) of the Energy Policy Act of 2005 ("EPACT") directed the Secretary of the Interior, in consultation with other appropriate Federal agencies, to submit to Congress a biennial report on the latest estimates of natural gas and oil reserves, reserves growth, and undiscovered resources in the U.S. OCS and State waters offshore Texas, Louisiana, Mississippi, and Alabama.
-This is the seventh biennial report to Congress to satisfy the requirements in section 965(c).
+Section 965(c) of the Energy Policy Act of 2005 ("EPACT") directed the Secretary of the Interior, in consultation with other appropriate Federal agencies, to submit to Congress a biennial report on the latest estimates of natural gas and oil reserves, reserves growth, and undiscovered resources on the OCS and in State waters offshore Texas, Louisiana, Mississippi, and Alabama.
+This is the eighth biennial report to Congress to satisfy the requirements in section 965(c).